Road construction at the state line to finish on time due to COVID-19 keeping drivers at home

 Wednesday, June 17, 2020

-NORTH AUGUSTA, SC.
+NORTH AUGUSTA, S.C.
 (WRDW/WAGT) -- Things really started to change over at the Interstate 20 bridge near North Augusta in the last few months.
 Oddly enough, it's all thanks to COVID-19 keeping people off the roads.

 Driving by, you can see changes near the Augusta Canal and the medians turning into lanes.
 A lot of the work was able to get done during the quarantine when there were fewer cars on the road.